kippjohnson/reproducible_research/README.md

 * Second, change ```- docker push kippjohnson/reproducible_research``` to the same values that you stored above.

-2. Edit Dockerfile
+2. *Edit Dockerfile*

-Change the MAINTAINER line to your own name and email address.
+Change the MAINTAINER line in Dockerfile to your own name and email address.

-3. Change the name of the repository on Github
+3. *Edit Git repository name*

 You probably don't want your Github repository to be named "reproducible_research".
 You can change the name on Github using the instructions [here](https://help.github.com/articles/renaming-a-repository/).